Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Motivating Observations

 \section{Motivating Observations}

-In this section, we analyze the behavior of visual and text encoders within the framework of ETL to identify its optimal configuration, with more detailed values presented in Appendix~\ref{appendix:observation_details}.
+Here, we analyze the behavior of visual and text encoders depending on different tuning methods and transfer difficulty of target domains within the framework of ETL.
 To accomplish this, we begin by categorizing domains based on their relative transfer difficulty~(RTD), which is a metric first defined by \citet{yu2023task}. \begin{definition}[Relative Transfer Difficulty \cite{yu2023task}] Let $f(\cdot)$ and $g(\cdot)$ be random classifiers where the precision of each equals $1/C$, and zero-shot CLIP, respectively.
 Also, $\text{Prec}_{f}$ and $\text{Prec}_{g}$ denote the precision of classifiers $f$ and $g$.
 Then, RTD is formulated as follows:

 \end{definition}